BirbJS/Documentation/classes/GuildMember.md

 READONLY
 {: .label .label-purple }

+The user ID of this member.

 **Type:** string

 ## joinedAt
+The date this member joined the guild.

 **Type:** Object | Date

 ## muted
+Whether or not this member is muted in this guild's voice channels.
+If `true`, the member won't be able to say anything in voice channels.

 **Type:** boolean

 ## nick
+The nickname of this member.

 **Type:** Object | string

 ## originalUser
+{: .d-inline-block }

+PROTECTED
+{: .label .label-red }

+The original user object of this member.

 **Type:** any

 ## pendingMembershipScreening
+Whether or not this member is pending membership screening in this guild.
+Until membership screening is passed, the member may not interact with the guild in any way.

 **Type:** boolean

 ## roles
+The roles this member has.

 **Type:** [GuildMemberRoleBlock](/classes/GuildMemberRoleBlock)

 ## timedOutUntil
+The date until this member leaves timeout mode.
+This will be `null` if the member is not in timeout mode.

 **Type:** Object | Date

 ## user
+The user related to this member.

 **Type:** Object | [BaseUser](/classes/BaseUser)

 # Methods
 ## _waitForFull()
+Forces the client to wait until the member has been fully resolved.
+If the member is in the cache, the promise will resolve immediately.
+However, if the client will fetch the member from the Discord API.

 **Returns:** Promise<[GuildMember](/classes/GuildMember)>

 ## ban(daysToPrune, reason?)